Benchmarking Quantum Surrogate Models on Scarce and Noisy Data: Evaluation

 \subsection{NISQ Hardware Results}

-In all of our conducted circuit simulations, we have been able to optimize the parameters of the QNN by calculating the expectation value for all of the data inputs analytically.
-In our experience this works reasonably fast for up to eight qubits (i.e., taking no more than a couple hours).
 Today’s HPC quantum circuit simulators have shown the capability to simulate small circuits up to 48 qubits \cite{10.1145/3295500.3356155}.
-Taking this as an approximate bound for how many qubits a circuit can consist of in analytic calculations, one can see that classical simulations face a clear limit when assessing high dimensional input data when using qubit intensive data encoding.
+Taking this as an approximate bound for how many qubits a circuit can consist of in analytic calculations, it becomes apparent, that classical simulations face a clear limit when assessing high dimensional input data when using qubit intensive data encoding.
 Based on our experiments, two to three qubits per dimension showed the best results.
-For 29-dimensional input data as available in the related PharmKG project \cite{10.1093/bib/bbac404}, this already would require 58 to 87 qubits, quickly exceeding what is technically possible with classical computers.
-Therefore, one needs to rely on real quantum hardware in order to examine scaling performance for higher dimensional data sets, optimally using fault tolerant qubits.
+When facing a small scale data set with industrial relevance, e.g., the 29-dimensional input data as available in PharmKG, a project of the pharmaceutical industry \cite{10.1093/bib/bbac404}, this already would require 58 to 87 qubits, thus quickly exceeding what is technically possible with classical computers.
+Therefore, one needs to rely on quantum hardware in order to examine scaling performance for higher dimensional data sets, optimally using fault tolerant qubits.

-In order to explore such possibilities, we test our quantum circuits on real quantum computers as well.
-For this, we chose the five qubit quantum computer ibmq\_belem\footnote{Available on \url{https://quantum-computing.ibm.com/services/resources}.} as it offered sufficient resources for running our circuits, i.e., availability, number of quibts and gate fidelities.
-Despite privileged access and using the Qiskit Runtime environment (which does not require re-queuing for each iteration), our multi-layer approach faced difficulties for higher dimensions.
-Due to current error rates, the execution on the real hardware ultimately always failed for two-dimensional input data when using two qubits per dimension.
-After several attempts, we were able to obtain a fit for the one-dimensional Griewank function with three qubits, six layers and 100 iterations as depicted in fig \ref{fig_belem}.
-While the achieved R2 score of 0.54 is fairly moderate, we observe that in both evaluations (figure \ref{fig_6surfaces} and \ref{fig_belem}), the QNN is very accurate in determining the shape of the underlying function.
-This offers very valuable information to experimentalists, who are typically interested in finding areas of the input domain containing sufficiently good local minima.
+In order to explore such possibilities, we now test our quantum surrogate model on an existing quantum computer.
+For this, we choose the five qubit quantum computer ibmq\_belem, as it offers sufficient resources for running our circuits, i.e., availability, number of qubits and gate fidelities.
+Despite privileged access and using the Qiskit Runtime environment (which does not require re-queuing for each optimization iteration), our multi-layer approach faced difficulties for all higher dimensional functions.
+However, after a manual hyperparameter search, we were able to obtain a fit for the one-dimensional Griewank function with three qubits, six layers and 100 optimization iterations (executed on the QPU) as depicted in figure~\ref{fig_belem}.
+While the achieved R2 score of 0.54 is fairly moderate, we observe that in both evaluations (see figure~\ref{fig_6surfaces} and~\ref{fig_belem}), the QNN is very accurate in determining the shape of the underlying function.
+This can already be valuable information in practice, as it allows for discerning desirable from undesirable subspaces.